Sheriffs call for more resources to investigate drug offenses, crimes against kids

 St Johns County Sheriff Robert Hardwick briefed lawmakers on the FSA's legislative priorities.

-The Florida Sheriffs Association is urging lawmakers to tighten up the criminal statutes to help them investigate drug trafficking charges for a dangerous drug rising in popularity and crimes against children.
+The Florida Sheriffs Association is urging lawmakers to tighten up criminal statutes to help them investigate drug trafficking charges for a dangerous drug rising in popularity and crimes against children.

-St Johns County Sheriff Robert Hardwick presented the legislative priorities on behalf of the FSA this week during a Senate hearing.
+St. Johns County Sheriff Robert Hardwick presented the legislative priorities on behalf of the FSA this week during a Senate hearing.

 “It is cheap.
 It’s often easy to obtain, which makes it, of course, a favorite amongst the people manufacturing narcotics,” Hardwick said.
 “From what we’re being told in the street, it’s the highest, longest high out there.”